Not to be confused with Expanded Universe.

 Sweden — Joined in 1995.
 See Norse By Norsewest, though less than 50% of the population are actually blond (with 25% having light brown hair.)
 Consistently rated as an ever so slightly better or worse place to live than Finland.
 The Swedish tolerance for sexual liberalism and porn has dropped significantly in recent years.
 Cleverly enough, prostitution is legal while purchasing the services of a prostitute is not.
 Known for reindeer, snow, neutrality and being confused with either Switzerland or Sudan.

 A number of other countries are interested in joining, most notably Turkey.
-Others include Iceland, Croatia, Serbia, Albania, Macedonia and Ukraine.
-Croatia is the next state likely to join.note in fact, they are slated to join in 2013 if every national parliament agrees.
-Yup, EU matters are surprisingly similar to Ent meetings.
+Others include Iceland, Serbia, Albania, Macedonia and Ukraine.
+Croatia is the most recent state to join.

 The EU today is essentially a free trade and movement area (with a lot of common standards, including electricity at 230 V plus or minus 10%, although this isn’t really a variation from previous standards used and old toasters still work), but also covers a considerable number of other areas, such as social policy, the environment and increasingly foreign affairs.
 The mantra is “free movement of people, goods, capital and services”.
 You can emigrate and work freely within the Union (as well as vote in local and European elections wherever you live) – between certain countries, you don't even need a national ID.
 This group of countries are the “Schengen Countries” you might see referred to in airports – although it's worth noting that this is not specifically an EU thing, and some countries, notably Norway, Iceland and Switzerland, are in the Schengen area but not the EU; and vice—versa, Britain and Ireland are not.note Ireland wants to be in it, but to do so would mean that the British would either have to join – which they’ll never do – or create a physical border – which neither nation wants to do.